Introduction

 Portfolio:

-• Increase the retirement horizon from 30 to 40 years, and the 100% equity portfolio now has a slightly higher sustainable withdrawal versus the 60% equity portfolio in our analysis.
+If the retirement horizon is increased from 30 to 40 years, the 100% equity portfolio will now have a slightly higher sustainable withdrawal compared to the 60% equity portfolio in our analysis.

-• As equity content increases, the additional additional return tends to reduce as the equity content in the portfolio approaches 100%.
+As equity content increases, the additional additional return tends to reduce as the equity content in the portfolio approaches 100% equity.

 Personal:

-• A 100% equity portfolio can lead to a greater chance of a "lost decade", especially when fees and retirement withdrawals are considered.
-Some investors may struggle with this and sell down their portfolios.
+A 100% equity portfolio can increase the chance of a "lost decade," especially when fees and retirement withdrawals are considered.
+Some investors may struggle with this and sell down their portfolios, effectively blowing up their retirement plans.

 Based on the above, when might a 100% equity portfolio in retirement make sense?